 - DCA does have some disadvantages, such as having an almost negligible difference between lump-sum payment profits.
 Paying a single investment sum reduces potential commissions and other expenses that DCA has.

 Instant Loan provides borrowers with the quickest solution to their cash needs.
-Get six months of your salary in a personal loan quote from three of Singapore’s best licensed money lenders.
+Get six months of your salary in a personal loan quote from three of Singapore’s best financial institutions.
 Fill out our quick form today and get started!